usamaqureshi27/Data-Analytics-for-Sales/README.md

 ![](media/1.png)

-The data above shows how the profits over the years have steadily increased with each year being more profitable than the other despite having a fall in sales in 2015.
+The data above shows how the profits over the years have steadily increased with each proceeding year being more profitable than the other despite having a fall in sales in 2015.

 ### 2. What are the total profits and total sales per quarter?